 Complications — Complications of laparoscopic and minilaparotomy procedures occur in approximately 1 of every 1000 procedures.
 The most common complications include infection, bowel or bladder injury, internal bleeding, and problems related to anesthesia.

 The complication rate with hysteroscopic sterilization is approximately 0.02 per 1000 procedures.
 The most common complication is perforation of the uterus (when an instrument creates a small tear through the uterine wall).
-This does not usually require treatment and does not have any long-term consequences.
+This usually does not require treatment and rarely has any long-term consequences.

-Menstrual periods — There is no evidence that bleeding or uterine cramping increases after sterilization.
+Menstrual periods — There is no evidence that bleeding or uterine cramping increase after sterilization.
 In fact, women who undergo sterilization are more likely to have fewer days of bleeding during menstruation, a lower amount of blood loss, and less menstrual pain.
-However, sterilized women have described more cycle irregularity than women who were not sterilized.
+However, sterilized women have described more irregularity in their menstrual cycle than women who were not sterilized.

 Sexual desire — Sterilization does not affect sexual desire or performance.

-Pregnancy — It is uncommon for sterilization to fail, allowing a woman to become pregnant.
+Pregnancy — It is uncommon for sterilization to fail and for a woman to become pregnant after a sterilization procedure.
 In one study of women who had laparoscopic or minilaparotomy sterilization and were followed for 8 to 14 years, approximately 1 percent of women became pregnant (table 1).
 The risk of pregnancy was highest among women who underwent sterilization at a young age (under age 30) and among women who had clips placed on the tubes.

 The failure rate for hysteroscopic sterilization is also quite low, estimated to be less than 1 percent .

-When pregnancy occurs after a sterilization procedure, it is more likely to be an ectopic pregnancy.
-For this reason, any woman who has had undergone sterilization and then misses or is late for a menstrual period should consult her healthcare provider for advice about the need for a pregnancy test.
+When pregnancy occurs after a sterilization procedure, it is more likely to be an ectopic pregnancy than if the woman had not had a sterilization procedure.
+An ectopic pregnancy is a pregnancy that grows outside of the uterus, usually in the fallopian tube, which can be life-threatening if not promptly treated.
+For this reason, any woman who has had undergone sterilization and then misses or is late for a menstrual period, or is otherwise concerned that she might be pregnant, should consult her healthcare provider as soon as possible.
 (See "Patient information: Ectopic (tubal) pregnancy (Beyond the Basics)".)